 This easy Chicken and Broccoli Stir Fry is ready in less than twenty minutes, full of flavor, and has a delicious homemade stir fry sauce.
-Jump to Recipe keyboard_arrow_down

-Chicken broccoli stir fry is one of those quick and easy meals that will become a go-to recipe for busy weeknights.
+Chicken Broccoli Stir Fry is one of those quick and easy meals that will become a go-to recipe for busy weeknights.
 Quickly cooked chicken and broccoli cooked in a simple soy sauce based stir fry sauce with just a touch of heat.
 Easy and delicious.
 Serve it with some Healthy Fried Rice or Healthy Chow Mein.

 If there's one thing I'd like you to take away from this blog (okay other than tasty recipes) it's that you CAN make great, healthy meals at home — even if you don't have all the exact, right ingredients.